Privacy policy

 Accuracy

-UKRIO will regularly review its procedures for ensuring that its records remain accurate and consistent and, in particular:
+UKRIO regularly reviews its procedures for ensuring that its records remain accurate and consistent and, in particular:

-- ICT systems will be designed, where possible, to encourage and facilitate the entry of accurate data.
+- ICT systems are be designed, where possible, to encourage and facilitate the entry of accurate data.

-- Data on any individual will be held in as few places as necessary, and all staff and volunteers will be discouraged from establishing unnecessary additional data sets.
+- Data on any individual is held in as few places as necessary, and all staff and volunteers are discouraged from establishing unnecessary additional data sets.

-- Effective procedures will be in place so that all relevant systems are updated when information about any individual changes.
+- Effective procedures are in place so that all relevant systems are updated when information about any individual changes.

 Staff or volunteers who keep more detailed information about individuals will be given additional guidance on accuracy in record keeping.